top of page

 Join us every other month for a luncheon aimed at improving nutrition and reducing social isolation.

 Are you interested in volunteering at these events or providing live entertainment?
-See our Volunteer page, for more information.
+For more information and an easy online application, visit our "Join our Team" page and click on the Volunteer tab.